Anja-dhnd/Anja-dhnd/README.md

 ### Hi there, I'm Ania 👋
-#### I'm a junior web developer from Brussels.
+#### I'm a junior developer from Brussels.
 Besides coding, I'm highly interested in cybersecurity and blockchain technology.
 Check out my first and temporary [portfolio](https://anja-dhnd.github.io/portfolio/) (ps.
 I look mean but I promise I'm sweet.)

-🌱 I’m currently working on improving my knowledge of Python.
+🌱 I’m currently working on improving my knowledge of Python and started a cybersecurity bootcamp.

 🔭 Long-term goals:
 - Contribute to an open-source project.
-- Brute force my way into cybersecurity.
+- Brute force my way into cybersecurity. (in progress)

 📫 You can reach me:
 - On [LinkedIn](https://www.linkedin.com/in/anais-dhnd/)